saiyam1814/DevOpsRoadmap2022/Sadab-Halim/25-02-22/README.md

 - Everything written in the UPPERCASE on the left most side is an instruction.
 - Docker builds the image in layered architecture.
-- If we wish to see the layer then you can `run docker history <image-name>`
+- If we wish to see the layer then you can `docker history <image-name>`
 - Rebuilding of images do not start from the absolute beginning.
 - If we update something in our application then only the layer that is added needs to be rebuild.